BenNeise/bennneise.github.io/_posts/2013-11-18-invoke-a-powershell-script-directly-from-subversion.markdown

 ---

-IÔÇÖve been thinking about doing something like this for a while.
+I've been thinking about doing something like this for a while.
 By adding this to PowerShell profiles, I can ensure that other people who use my scripts/functions are using the latest versions by having them run directly from a Subversion URL.
 This negates the requirement for them to have a local SVN repo (and for them to keep it up to date).

 Our Subversion is set up for basic, rather than AD integrated, authentication, but I imagine AD integrated authentication would be easier to implement (probably using **Invoke-WebRequest** with the **UseDefaultCredentials** parameter).
 Rather than prompt the user at each use, I set up a service account which has only Read permissions on the repository, and hardcoded the Base64String encoded username and password into the internal version of this script.